-- Note If you need to control the ordering of objects (for example, you need to make sure that your lines display on top of your regions), put the different object types in separate layers.
+Note If you need to control the ordering of objects (for example, you need to make sure that your lines display on top of your regions), put the different object types in separate layers.
 Put your line objects in one table, and put your region objects in another table.
-Then use the Layer Control dialog box to order the layers. - For more information, see Removing a Layer from the Map and Changing a Layer's Display Options in the Help System.
+Then use the Layer Control window to order the layers.

+• For more information, see Removing a Layer from the Map and Changing how a Layer Displays on the Map in the Help System.